 Yes, JDS Labs ships worldwide.
-Please see our Shipping page.
+Please refer to our Shipping page for more information.

 Can you alter customs fees?

-How do I connect a DAC to my phone or tablet?
+How do I connect a DAC to my iOS or Android phone or tablet?

-You will first need to obtain an appropriate adapter.
+You will first need to obtain an appropriate cable or adapter.

-- USB Type C Devices (Nexus 5X, 6P, Pixel, etc.) → Anker Type C Adapter or Monoprice Type C Adapter
+- USB Type C Devices (Newer Androids) → Anker Type C Adapter or a Type C to Type B Cables

-- Micro USB Devices (Most Androids) → Micro USB Adapter
+- Micro USB Devices (Older Androids) → Micro USB Adapter

 Please see Troubleshooting for more help connecting to Android and iOS.